microsoft/WhatTheHack/023-AdvancedKubernetes/Student/01-setup.md

 1. Running `docker version` shows your Docker client and server version
 1. Running `helm version` shows the Helm version
-1. You have logged into Github
+1. You have logged into GitHub
 1. You have your own Docker Hub account
 1. Running `kubectl get nodes` shows your AKS System and User pools
 1. Running `az acr import  -n $ACR_NAME --source docker.io/library/nginx:latest --image nginx:v1` copies an image to your ACR instance